Do you own a website or an app?

 9. Cheap dedicated server

-Migrating from shared or VPS server hosting to a managed or unmanaged dedicated hosting is a very high leap.
+Migrating from shared or VPS server hosting to managed or unmanaged dedicated hosting is a very high leap.

 Thus, we strongly suggest you make sure that you actually need such hosting.
 Otherwise, you may end up paying far more than you actually need to.